 In a galvanic cathodic protection system, the anodes connected to the protected structure have a natural potential that is more negative than the structure’s.
 When connected current flows from the anode (more negative potential) to the structure (less negative potential) in a DC circuit.

 Galvanic anodes (also referred to as sacrificial anodes), when properly applied, can be used to protect underground steel, marine, internal and industrial structures from corrosion.
 They do not require an outside power source to operate and are therefore limited in their use.
 Where properly applied they can be designed to provide long life with ease of operation.
 Galvanic/sacrificial anodes are available in a variety of configurations, including:

 - Bare metal anodes including magnesium, zinc, aluminum and other alloys

 - Packaged in backfill for underground use

 - Made with external steel straps for mounting to structures

 Impressed Current Cathodic Protection Systems

 In many applications, the potential difference between the galvanic/sacrificial anode and the steel structure is not enough to generate sufficient current for cathodic protection to occur.
 In these cases, a power supply (rectifier) is used to generate larger potential differences, enabling more current to flow to the structure being protected.
-This is referred to as an impressed current cathodic protection system.
+This is referred to as an impressed current cathodic protection (ICCP) system.